Skip to content

 Cache Warming for Peak Performance

 Cache warming is the process of pre-generating your static cache files.
-This is crucial because:
+This is crucial because we want as many pages as possible to have their cache generated before a visitor hits the page:

 The Release Script